REXULTI is a prescription medicine used:

 REXULTI may cause serious side effects, including:

-- Stroke (cerebrovascular problems) in elderly people with dementia-related psychosis that can lead to death.
+- Cerebrovascular problems, including stroke, in elderly people with dementia-related psychosis that can lead to death.

 - Neuroleptic malignant syndrome (NMS) is a serious condition that can lead to death.
-Call your healthcare provider or go to the nearest hospital emergency room right away if you have some or all of the following signs and symptoms of NMS: high fever; changes in your breathing, heart rate, and blood pressure; stiff muscles; confusion; increased sweating.
+Call your healthcare provider or go to the nearest hospital emergency room right away if you have some or all of the following signs and symptoms of NMS: high fever; changes in your pulse, blood pressure, heart rate, and breathing; stiff muscles; confusion; increased sweating

 - Uncontrolled body movements (tardive dyskinesia).
 REXULTI may cause movements that you cannot control in your face, tongue, or other body parts.
 Tardive dyskinesia may not go away, even if you stop taking REXULTI.
 Tardive dyskinesia may also start after you stop taking REXULTI.